devopshobbies/boundary-vault-stack/README.md

 - [ ] Add `Terraform` Remote Backend option for Boundary and Vault.
 - [ ] Add other Vault auth methods using `Terraform`.
+- [ ] Enchance `Terraform Output` values for both Boundary and Vault
 - [ ] Implement `Policy as Code (PaC)` to validate `Terraform` policies.

 > [!NOTE]